johanley/special-relativity-core/README.md

 **The geometry of an object (for example, the direction in which a stick is pointing) is affected by both regular flattening and the Silberstein rotation.**
 You need to be careful not to confuse the two effects.

+**Four-vectors and three-vectors are not completely analogous**.
+The cross product applies only to three-vectors.

+The angle between vectors has a fundamentally different meaning in Minkowski space.
+It's defined only between pairs of 4-vectors that are either both time-like or both space-like.
+Angles between 4-vectors are defined as ratios of lengths, but in this case these lengths come from the Minkowski metric, not the Euclidean one.
+(Minkowski distance along a hyperbolic arc, divided by the 'radius' of the hyperbola, the distance from the origin to the apex of the hyperbola.)

 **Terrell's paper *Invisibility of the Lorentz Contraction* (1959) seems to be of low quality.**
 He simply asserts that the geometry is that of a rotation.
 He seems to be incorrect.